-Design-Build uses one contract, like the AIA 141, for all aspects of the design and construction of the project, creating one responsible party.
+Design-build uses one contract—typically the AIA 141—for all aspects of the design and construction of the project, creating one responsible party.

 This method encourages efficiency by streamlining communication and by removing layers of process and bureaucracy from the process.
 As a result, it is cooperative by design and depends on one primary relationship for success.